1. data security

 We are still not living in a world in which drones deliver packages to the doorstep.
 However, she is no longer far away.
 Efficiency, comfort and customer wishes are driving the development of the logistics industry.

-However, this does not mean that the logistics sector is ripe for full automation - human workers will continue to work in oversight and administration in the now extremely complex global supply and supply chain processes.
-However, traditional job profiles in logistics will undergo a change.
+That doesn't mean the logistics sector is ripe for full automation, though - human workers will continue to oversee and manage the now extremely complex global supply and supply chain processes.
+Classic job profiles in logistics will, however, undergo a change.

 With the scarcely manageable amount of information available to employers and jobseekers, the application process will change dramatically.
 Candidate selection and recruiting will be even more data driven in the future.
 Tools, such as those that make an automatic pre-selection of applicants, will spread further.
 Whoever wants to make a career in HR in the coming years must therefore combine social competence and emotional intelligence on the one hand with expertise in software and analytics on the other.

 The future of work is not just about data and analysis.
 The job market is becoming increasingly fragmented.
 Candidates no longer apply for a full job, but also individual “gigs”.
 For example, Uber: The company enables self-employed drivers to work completely flexibly in terms of time, with little more than a smartphone and a car.
 This model was quickly adopted by other service industries.